JBunk/ROS2_reader/README.md

 [![CC BY-SA 4.0][cc-by-sa-shield]][cc-by-sa]
 the **reader** en the **latex-template** are licensed under [Creative Commons Attribution-ShareAlike 4.0 International Licentie][cc-by-sa].
-Auteur of the content of the reader: Jorn Bunk
+Author of the content of the reader: Jorn Bunk
-Orginal auteur of the LaTeX-template: Huib Aldewereld
+Orginal author of the LaTeX-template: Huib Aldewereld
 For use in this reader changes were applied to the LaTeX-template.

 ## License code examples